Korea Computer Center

+KCC has reportedly collaborated with other state entities on cybersecurity and surveillance initiatives.

 Nosotek is another North Korean IT venture company that develops computer games; two of them were published by News Corporation.
 Another such company is the Pyongyang Information Center.

 In early 2015, the KCC was reorganized, with all functions not related to the development of Red Star OS being transferred to other entities.